lizadeka/supply-chain-logistics-analytics/README.md

 ✅ Generated business insights and actionable recommendations ✅ Prepared the final technical report and project documentation jointly ✅ Performed dashboard testing, validation, and quality review together

+# 👩‍💻 My Contribution

+As part of this collaborative project, I was responsible for developing the Customer & Route Performance and Fleet Management pages, while also contributing to the Executive Overview.

+---

+# 📈 Key DAX Measures

+Some of the measures I created during this project include:

+* Total Revenue
+* Gross Profit
+* Total Operating Cost
+* Average Revenue per Customer
+* Average Revenue per Load
+* Total Fleet Assets
+* Active Fleet Assets
+* Fleet Assets in Maintenance
+* Total Fuel Cost
+* Total Maintenance Cost
+* Fuel Cost % of Revenue
+* Maintenance Cost % of Revenue